box/box-typescript-sdk-gen/docs/chunkedUploads.md

 - uploadSessionId `string`
   - The ID of the upload session.
 Example: "D5E3F7A"
-- requestBody `CreateFileUploadSessionCommitRequestBodyArg`
+- requestBody `CreateFileUploadSessionCommitRequestBody`
   - Request body of createFileUploadSessionCommit method
-- headers `CreateFileUploadSessionCommitHeadersArg`
+- headers `CreateFileUploadSessionCommitHeaders`
   - Headers of createFileUploadSessionCommit method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.